seanharrington256/WildIris_Qiime2/README.md

 Note that the slashes are just escaping line endings so that `wget` commands are interpreted as a single-line commands while allowing them to easily fit on this page.

-We should now have the sample metadata, raw reads, and barcodes for the samples.
+You should now have the sample metadata, raw reads, and barcodes for the samples.

 Take a look at the sample metadata in the `sample_metadata.tsv` file to get familiar with what we're working with here.
 We have a mixture of categorical variables, such as site-name, and continuous variables, such as elevation.